Gregory-Eales/ml-implementations/Linear-Regression/README.md

 ## Algorithm:
 Linear regression is a line fitting algorithm that updates its parameters using gradient descent.
-In this implementation, linear regression is used as a binary classifier to predict if a data sample is from a distribution.
+In this implementation, linear regression is used as a binary classifier to predict if a data sample is from a particular classification.

 ## Data:
-The data used is generated from two overlapping gaussian distributions.
-This provides a perfect test case for a binary classifier.
+The data used is generated randomly to form two slightly overlapping gaussian distributions.
+This provides a perfect test case for a simple binary classifier.

 <p align="center">
   <img width="800" src="https://github.com/Gregory-Eales/ML-Reimplementations/blob/master/Linear-Regression/img/class_data.png">
 </p>

 ## Training:
-- explain training methods
-- plot accuracy and loss through training
+The model is trained using gradient descent with out batching and a learning rate of 0.001 with 10,000 iterations.

 <p align="center">
   <img width="800" src="https://github.com/Gregory-Eales/ML-Reimplementations/blob/master/Linear-Regression/img/loss_per_iter.png">